caspiankeyes/AEGIS/README.md

 ## Overview

-AEGIS is a comprehensive framework for conducting advanced adversarial testing against frontier AI systems.
+AEGIS is a heirarchal database for conducting advanced adversarial testing against frontier AI systems.
 Built by security researchers with experience across multiple leading AI labs, AEGIS operationalizes cutting-edge techniques for identifying, evaluating, and mitigating vulnerabilities in generative AI systems before they can be exploited in production environments.

 **The security landscape for frontier AI systems requires a paradigm shift in how we approach vulnerability assessment.** Traditional security frameworks fall short when applied to self-modifying, probabilistic systems capable of emergent behaviors.
 AEGIS implements a multi-layered, recursive evaluation methodology that scales with model capabilities and adapts to novel attack vectors.